 First, they questioned traditional tenets of hegemonic masculinity, challenging a simplistic binary understanding of masculinity.
 Second, they claim their attitudes towards masculinity are different from other men, specifically non-vegans.
 Third, although veganism did not shape their definition of masculinity, it strengthened their identity as “good” men.
 (5)

-However, one of the problematic issues of this focus on men, masculinity, and veganism, is the ways in which “men legitimize veganism” (Greenebaum and Dexter 8).
+However, one of the problematic issues of this focus on men, masculinity, and veganism are the ways in which “men legitimize veganism” (Greenebaum and Dexter 8).
 While compassion for animals and animal rights activism have been traditionally stereotypical feminine traits, they have been easily marginalized in patriarchal cultures.
 The majority of activists and donors within the animal rights movement are women, yet research continues to shows how men are considered necessary to legitimize the movement (Einwohner 1999; Gaarder 2011; Luke 2007).
 Such “legitimization” comes at the cost of marginalizing and silencing the women, particularly women leaders, in the movement (Luke 2007; Wrenn 2016).
 In my research (Lockwood, “How to Turn”) I have found that men were likely to listen to or adopt the practices of other men over those of other women, echoing Greenebaum and Dexter’s findings that, “Non-vegan men are more likely to be encouraged to accept or consider becoming vegan when they see other men demonstrating masculinity within the context of veganism.
 Whether desired or not, they still benefit from masculine privilege, when men legitimize veganism” (9).
 So even vegan men, show Greenebaum and Dexter, don’t refute masculinity; they don’t totally unwrap the parcel.
 And this fact has long been problematic for the animal rights movement.
 Sadly, most vegan men engage in a hybrid form of masculinity that only modifies masculine associations—eating plant-based burgers, talking of “vegan gains” in the gym—and fall short, like most of us do, of challenging gender inequalities, which are transferred onto the suffering bodies of animals.

 Conclusion